arthur-ai/bench/docs/source/walkthrough.md

 ### Creating an initial test suite
 We recommend creating a test suite with target  examples as close to production performance as possible.
 For the news summarization case, we will assume we have sampled news articles from the past week as inputs.
 Reference outputs can be hard to find, so will initialize a baseline using gpt3.5.
 You can download the summaries file from our Github.

+To generate the reference outputs
+	1) Load the input articles from csv to Pandas DataFrame
+	2) Use LangChain to define a prompt template and manage requests to OpenAI
+	3) Generate and save summaries for each article

 ```
 import pandas as pd